johann-solo/oliveandmango.github.io/site/content/blog/2019-09-12-blackberry-lemon-scones-with-a-lavender-glaze.md

 ### Directions

-1. Preheat oven to 400°F and line a large baking sheet with parchment paper and set aside.
+1. Line a large baking sheet with parchment paper and set aside.

 1. Pulse the dry ingredients (flour, salt, baking powder, baking soda, sugar and the lime zest) a few time in a food processor and then pulse the stick of butter that has been sliced into the flour Approx 18-20 times until coarse crumble forms. (alternatively whisk those ingredients in a large bowl to combine.
 Add the cut cold butter and then work them into the mixture (using your fingers, two forks, or a pastry cutter) until lit resembles a coarse meal.